pixop/video-compare/README.md

     video-compare --left-hwaccel videotoolbox video1.mp4 video2.mp4

-Convert the color space of both videos for an sRGB SDR display:
+Convert the color space of both the SDR video and the HDR video for an sRGB SDR display:

     video-compare --right-peak-nits 850 sdr_video.mp4 hdr_video.mp4